Stocks fall on Wall Street as tech slips, bond yields jump

 Wall Street is preparing for the next round of corporate earnings reports in the coming weeks.
 The results could give a clearer picture of how companies are dealing with the impact from rising inflation.

-Carnival rose 3.8% after the cruise line gave investors an encouraging bookings update.
-Norwegian Cruise Line rose 2.5% and Royal Caribbean rose 1.1%.
-Health care and consumer goods companies made solid gains.
-Insurer UnitedHealth Group rose 2.8% and Procter & Gamble rose 1.1%.
+Carnival rose 2.2% after the cruise line gave investors an encouraging bookings update.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.